APPLYING FOR GRADUATION

-Applications for May or Summer 2019 graduation were due October 1, 2018.
+Applications for May 2019 graduation were due October 1, 2018.
 Students can still apply, but there is a $50 late fee.
-Applications for December 2019 graduation are due March 1 and October 1 is the deadline for May 2020.
+Applications for Summer or December 2019 graduation are due March 1 and October 1 is the deadline for May 2020.
 There is no penalty for applying early.
 The Graduation Application is available on Pipeline in the "Student Records" section.